a1ix2/miningprobs/README.md

 E[exp(izBS/N)] = sum -- ------ T(k, f) T(k, F)
                  k=0  k!
 N^k
 ```
-Here comes the hand-waving.
-When looking at the original expansion of the distribution of earnings, we see from the sum over `b`` and `s` of `bs/N` that the distribution will consist of one point mass at 0 whenever `b=0`, `s=0`, or both `b=s=0`, followed by a dust of point masses at non-zero rational numbers.
+When looking at the original expansion of the distribution of earnings, we see from the sum over `b` and `s` of `bs/N` that the distribution will consist of one point mass at 0 whenever `b=0`, `s=0`, or both `b=s=0`, followed by a dust of point masses at non-zero rational numbers.
 Intuitively, as `b` and `s` increase, the relative distances between neighboring point masses within that dust tend to zero.
 The central limit theorem would therefore suggest a continuous limit exists and should converge to a continuous distribution with support over the positive real numbers, usually something like a log-normal or a gamma distribution.
 Those distribution do not give any weight to 0.
 We will therefore first isolate the 0 component as follows

 ```
-                               [       1     inf  1 (iz)^k                 ]
+                                /      1     inf  1 (iz)^k                \
-E[exp(izBS/N)] = p0 + (1 - p0) [ 1 + ------  sum -- ------ T(k, f) T(k, F) ]
+E[exp(izBS/N)] = p0 + (1 - p0) | 1 + ------  sum -- ------ T(k, f) T(k, F) |
-                               [     1 - p0  k=1  k!
-N^k                  ]
+                                \    1 - p0  k=1  k!
+N^k                 /
 ```
-where we find from the original expression for `P(r)` that
+where we find from the original expression for `P(r)` thatx
 ```
 p0 = exp(-f - F) + exp(-f)(1 - exp(-F)) + exp(-F)(1 - exp(-f)),
    = exp(-f - F)(exp(F) + exp(f) - 1).